atribanerjee/chatbot/README.md

 # Chatbot

-This is a web application that implements a chatbot to help the users perform some searching with a more friendly user interface and interaction.
-It provides a simple answer straight away without having to scroll through all the google search results.
-In the meantime, provides the option of the top 10 google search results so that the user can go through the websites as well.
-The user can also click on the "show image" quick button to view some of the images from google search.
+This program is an AI chatbot web application that uses GPT3 to generate a response.
+The chatbot helps the users perform some searching with a more friendly user interface and interaction.
+It provides a simple answer straight away without having to scroll through all the Google search results.
+Also, it displays the top 10 google search results so that the user can go through the websites.
+The user can also click on the "show image" quick button to view the top 10 images from Google search.

 ## Heroku